terraform-industry/machine-shop-tutorials/docs/shop_efficiency/shop_made_tools.md

 ## Form Tools: Making Complex Shapes

 Form tools cut specific profiles in one pass.
 Need a special radius?
 Odd angle?
 Custom groove?
 Make a form tool.

 ### Understanding Form Tools

 Instead of moving the tool to create a shape, the tool IS the shape.
 One plunge cut or pass creates the entire profile.

 ### Making a Simple Radius Tool

 Let's say you need a 1/4" radius on the edge of parts.

-**Process**:
+#### Process

 1. **Start with HSS Blank**